ruby-amqp/march_hare/README.md

 ## Testing

-You'll need a running rabbitmq instance on your local machine to run the specs.
+You'll need a running RabbitMQ instance with all defaults and management plugin enabled on your local machine to run the specs.

 To boot one via docker you can use: